 Nestor T. Hilvano, M.D., M.P.H. is Professor of Biological Sciences in Department of Science and Health at University of Cincinnati, Clermont College and Professor Adjunct Affiliate of Doctor of Nursing Practice-Anesthesia at University of Cincinnati, College of Nursing.
-Dr. Hilvano teaches biological sciences and advanced human physiology and pathophysiology courses.
+Dr. Hilvano teaches anatomy and physiology, microbiology, and advanced human physiology and pathophysiology courses.
 Prior to joining University of Cincinnati, Dr. Hilvano has a long history with Anatomical Science Education as Professor of Anatomy, Histology and Neurobiology at medical schools for eighteen years, has served as Chair of the Department of Anatomy at Far Eastern University-NRMF Institute of Medicine and St. Luke's Medical Center College of Medicine, and has private medical practice as general practice/family physician that manages common and long-term illnesses, focusing on overall health and well-being, and as occupational health care physician focused on the treatment of work-related injuries and illnesses.
 His research interests are in neuroscience localizing structures and neurochemical transmitters that affect somatosensory perception.

 Dr. Hilvano is a Fellow in Anatomy Society and active member of the American Association for Anatomy (AAA).
 He has served as Career Development Mentor for the Mentor Match program, a virtual microscopy database user, and has served in the Committee for Early Career Anatomists, Advisory Committee for Young Anatomists, and Short Term Visiting Scholarship Committee of the AAA.
 He is a peer reviewer of abstracts and articles in anatomical-biomedical science and educational research, and external peer reviewer on anatomy video resource.